ChenchenKang/chenchenkang.github.io/_pages/extension.md

       loading="lazy"
     >
     <figcaption>
-      Presenting a low-cost microclimate monitoring system for orchard disease management at the 2025 Mid-Atlantic Fruit and Vegetable Convention.
+      January 30, 2025: Presenting a low-cost microclimate monitoring system for orchard disease management at the 2025 Mid-Atlantic Fruit and Vegetable Convention.
     </figcaption>
   </figure>